 Key Takeaway

-How to Stop Rough Idle: The Complete Guide
+How To Stop Rough Idle: The Complete Guide

-If your vehicle is idling poorly or stalls frequently, it could be due to an issue with the idle air control valve.
 When this valve becomes clogged, it can cause your engine to stall or run rough while idle.
 So before taking your car to a mechanic shop for a replacement, here’s how to stop that rough idle by cleaning out the idle air control valve:

 1. Required items for the task